Kansai with Kids

 Less than an hour north of Kyoto by train is one of my favourite family hikes.
 The trail from the village Kibune to its counterpart on the other side of Kurama mountain takes only a few hours at the most leisurely of paces and is easily navigable by even primary schoolers.
 Just be careful on the Kurama side.
-The stone steps there are more civilised, but occasionally slippery.
+The stone steps there are more civilised but occasionally slippery.

-Kansai with kids – Osaka
+Kansai with kids – Things to do in Osaka

 On its surface, Osaka isn’t a particularly beautiful city.
 Many of its citizens don’t come across as poised or sophisticated, and the drinking and dining scene can be quite loud and uncouth.
 Yet despite this rough exterior, Osaka is an amazing place to eat, drink, explore, and make friends.

 This interactive science museum is right downtown and will keep little ones busy for hours.
 The English explanations on exhibits are spotty, but the scientific principles being demonstrated are easy to follow regardless of the language.
 It’s quite a big place, so make sure to divide your time in order to see it all.
 Our kids really enjoy the TV Studio exhibit and the amazing indoor playground.

 Take in the city of Osaka from an open top, sightseeing bus.
 There are 13 bus stops in the route and you can easily access major sightseeing spots from each bus stop.
 Your 2-day ticket provides unlimited access to all stops, allowing you to hop off when you want to explore more.

 Book your hop on hop off tickets HERE.

 You know this one — you’ve seen the pictures.
 This vibrant shopping and nightlife district is even more vivid than any image that a Google search can pull up.
 Just keep in mind that many of the restaurants close at 10 pm or earlier.